 The carbon footprint – the emission of CO2 and other greenhouse gases – is the most widely discussed environmental externality.
 It reflects an urgent global challenge and there is a consensus about the methodology which is broadly applied by academia, industry, NGOs and governments.
 The following table presents the CO2 emissions associated with our business activities along the value chain:

 Henkel’s own CO2 emissions (Scope 1 and Scope 2 from a net viewpoint) are primarily caused by energy generation and consumption.
 Other sources of CO2 emissions are not relevant to our business operations.
 The same applies to emissions of other greenhouse gases.
 We present the principal Scope 3 emissions along the entire value chain.

 Our sustainability strategy is a direct reflection of our company’s commitment to “Purposeful Growth”.
 We are committed to driving transformational change by creating more value for our stakeholders, developing our business successfully, and acting sustainably for the benefit of current and future generations.
-This includes Henkel’s about 52,450 employees as well as the people touched by our business along our value chains.
+This includes Henkel’s about 51,200 employees as well as the people touched by our business along our value chains.
 We have estimated that approximately 50 million people work for our direct suppliers and in prior levels of our supply chain.
-And with our products and technologies, used in million households and industrial processes every day, we reach around one to two billion people.
+And with our products and technologies, used in million households and industrial processes every day, we reach people.
 In this context, we have identified safety and health as well as social progress as the most relevant social impacts.